amashuroff/understanding-weird-parts-js/js-browser.md

 - Booleans - used for logical operations
 - Symbols - used to hide implementation details

+### Boxing Unboxing / Object Constructor

+Values that are typeof "object" (such as an array) are additionally tagged with an internal [[Class]] property (think of this more as an internal classification rather than related to classes from traditional class-oriented coding)

+You'll note that there are no Null() or Undefined() native constructors, but nevertheless the "Null" and "Undefined" are the internal [[Class]] values exposed.

+But for the other simple primitives like string, number, and boolean, another behavior actually kicks in, which is usually called "boxing" (see "Boxing Wrappers”)

+These object wrappers serve a very important purpose.
+Primitive values don't have properties or methods, so to access .length or .toString() you need an object wrapper around the value.
+Thankfully, JS will automatically box (aka wrap) the primitive value to fulfill such accesses.

+New as of ES6, an additional primitive value type has been added, called "Symbol".
+Symbols are special "unique" (not strictly guaranteed!) values that can be used as properties on objects with little fear of any collision.
+They're primarily designed for special built-in behaviors of ES6 constructs, but you can also define your own symbols.

 ### Objects and functions

 - Objects - used to group related data and code